 Best Free SMTP Servers Reviewed

 There are many SMTP servers out there but we are going to review the selected few, and these are:

-Sparkpost is reliable when it comes to email deliverability but it’s free offerings are not that impressive.
-You get 15,000 emails for first 30 days.
+Sparkpost is reliable when it comes to email deliverability, but it’s free offerings not that impressive.
+You get 15,000 emails for the first 30 days.
 Then this reduces to 500 per month.
-Although free support during the first 30 days might seem attractive, one might conclude that there isn’t much to offer when comes to free offering of SMTP server.
-Still, if you are convinced with this site and don’t have much demands about email volume, you may find this a good option.
+Although free support during the early 30 days might seem attractive, one might conclude that there isn’t much to offer when it comes to the free offering of the SMTP server.
+Still, if you are convinced with this site and don’t have many demands about email volume, you may find this a good option.

 A better option than Sparkpost, Sendpulse offers 2500 emails per month.
 But that’s the only thing.
 There are no extra features.
 Even the premium plans are bit expensive.
 As far as value for money is to be considered, I won’t recommend this service strongly.